spatialos/CppBlankProject/README.md

 ## Attaching a debugger

 If you use a Visual Studio generator with CMake, the generated solution contains several projects to match the build targets.
-You can start a worker from Visual Studio by setting the project matching the worker name as the startup project for the solution and navigating to `Properties > Configuration properties > Debugging` to set the command arguments.
+You can start a worker from Visual Studio by setting the project matching the worker name as the startup project for the solution.
+It will try to connect to a local deployment by default.
+You can customize the connection parameters by navigating to `Properties > Configuration properties > Debugging` to set the command arguments.
 Using `receptionist localhost 7777 DebugWorker` as the command arguments for example will connect a new instance of the worker named `DebugWorker` via the receptionist to a local running deployment.
 You can do this for both worker types that come with this project.
 Make sure you are starting the project using a local debugger (e.g. Local Windows Debugger).

 ## Cloud deployment